 In the mid-1990s, the property owned by the Washington State Fish and Game Department known as the Game Farm in historic Smith Prairie (a portion of this property is within the Reserve) was subdivided into ten-acre tracts intended to be sold at market value for home sites.
 The Trust Board and NPS, along with other concerned groups, worked with legislators from Washington State to prevent the immediate sale of this significant property until a conservation buyer could be found.
 Fortunately, the Au Sable Institute, a nonprofit environmental education organization, came forward to purchase the property for its Pacific Rim campus and to protect the remnant prairie plant community.
 Native Puget Lowland grasslands are one of the most endangered types of ecosystems in Washington State.
 There are only two remaining glacial outwash prairies in the northern Puget Sound region and one is Smith Prairie.
-Au Sable land contains a rare, five-acre intact prairie plant community, which is likely the largest and highest quality plant community remaining in the northern Puget lowlands.
+Au Sable land contains a rare, five-acre intact prairie plant community.
 Easements on this land have not yet been purchased to provide full protection.